Hillcrest, San Diego: Economy

 The Hillcrest Business Association has existed since 1921; in 1984 it became a city-approved Business Improvement District.
 The association supports most beautification projects in the neighborhood, stewards the iconic Hillcrest sign, organizes street festivals, runs the Hillcrest Farmers Market, and it sponsors the annual "Taste of Hillcrest," which offers food and drink samples from over 50 local bars and restaurants.

-In 2012 the Hillcrest Business Association, with the support of many business people, created the HIllcrest Pride Flag.
+In 2012 the Hillcrest Business Association, with the support of many business people, created the Hillcrest Pride Flag.

 The commercial area of Hillcrest is noted for its many restaurants.
 Scripps Mercy Hospital and the UC San Diego Medical Center are located here.

 Transportation

 Hillcrest is a very walkable neighborhood with cafés, restaurants, and shops near the main residential pockets.

+Transit

+The neighborhood is served by the 280 and 290 bus rapid transit lines as well as the 3, 11, 20, 83, 110, and 120 standard bus lines from the San Diego Metropolitan Transit System.

+Road

 Hillcrest is served by State Route 163 at the University Avenue, Washington Street and Robinson Avenue exits.
-University Avenue and Washington Street are the major east–west thoroughfares in Hillcrest; Fourth, Fifth and Sixth Avenues connect Hillcrest to Downtown San Diego through Park West and Bankers Hill.
-There is bus service connecting to Downtown as well as to the Mission Valley trolley stops.
+University Avenue and Washington Street are the major east–west thoroughfares in Hillcrest; Fourth, Fifth and Sixth Avenues connect Hillcrest to downtown San Diego through Park West and Bankers Hill.